If you're looking for an overview on the basics, here's a general overview on customer journey management.

 Visually express what are the current pain points of different customer segments

-Define who of your team will be responsible for each map.
+Define who on your team will be responsible for each map.

 The governance structure will always depend on your organizational structure.
 Our experts are happy to discuss your specific case and together work out a governance structure for your journey mapping activities.